bokand/RenderingIndependentScrollOffsets/README.md

 All browsers fired ‘scroll’ events during zooming, even if the scrollY value didn’t change.

+_I believe this would be a much easier model to get interoperable behavior under, were all vendors to adopt it.
+Differences in pixel snapping would manifest solely as off-by-1 rendering artifacts, rather than differences in how `scroll` events are fired and `scrollTop` values which can have magnified effects in user script._

 ### Compatibility

 Given that Chrome and Firefox already expose non-integer offsets to the web, the risk of opening it up to full floating-point precision should be low.
 This change just means that a wider range of floating-point numbers are available.
 Any bugs would likely already have been hit on devices with a specific `devicePixelRatio`.
 The risk is that these are rare today but could become common if this were changed.